Guilouz/Flsun-S1-T1/FLSUN T1 - T1 Pro/Open Source/SSH Access/README.md

 - **Can I install Kiauh?**

-    - Yes you can, use v5 version.
+    - Yes you can use v5 version, but don't use it to update Moonraker and Klipper.
 Kiauh is a script that assists you in installing many things on your printer.

 - **Can I update Mainsail without issue?**